 Forecasting is performed in software.
 Sometimes the software generates the forecast, and in other situations, the software serves to accumulate forecast input from individuals.
 The concept in statistical forecasting is that the application produces an estimate automatically, which is then adjusted using domain expertise (insight provided the individual) and that this results in a forecast improvement over a real statistically generated output.

 There is a debate in the research literature and among practitioners as to how much manual intervention improves a statistical forecast, and the vast majority of companies themselves do not know if their manual adjustments do improve the forecast, as this article explains.
 On the other side of the continuum is consensus-based forecasting methods.
 Here the forecast is created based on the educated guesses of those who provide their forecasting input.

-Consensus-based forecasting relies upon a variety of individuals to provide a forecast information.
-While companies frequently discuss using more consensus-based forecasting, in fact, its use is often limited to sales forecasts, new product introductions, and S&OP forecasting.
+Consensus-based forecasting relies upon a variety of individuals to provide a piece of forecast information.
+While companies frequently discuss using more consensus-based forecasting, its use is often limited to sales forecasts, new product introductions, and S&OP forecasting.

-The category of software which explicitly addresses consensus-based forecasting is smaller than that address statistical forecasting.
+The category of software that explicitly addresses consensus-based forecasting is smaller than that address statistical forecasting.

-The topics listed below are a sampling of some of the key areas of discussion and interest for supply chain forecasting.
+The topics listed below are a sampling of some of the critical areas of discussion and interest in supply chain forecasting.
 This includes the following

 - The Data Loading and Management Aspect